Foundation crack repair is a step by step process done by injecting a two-part polyurethane foam into the crack to permanently seal it from leaking.

 It takes between 2 and 4 hours for the epoxy to dry before you can inject the crack with the repair material.

 This kit has a 2 component polyurethane foam we injected into the cracks to repair and seal them.

 We use this material because it expands up to 20 times its volume, filling up the entire depth of the crack with hydrophobic foam that repels water and will not break down over time.

 Once the polyurethane has cured, the foundation crack will never leak again because water can't penetrate it from the back side.

 Don't buy the cheaper single component foam kits.
-This foam breaks down over time and the crack will leak again.
+Their repair foam breaks down over time and the crack will leak again.

-Start injecting the crack from the bottom.
-Once you see fluid coming out of the next port, remove the hose, plug the port with the plug cap and insert the hose in the next port.
+We started injecting the crack from the bottom.
+Once we saw fluid coming out of the next port, we removed the hose, plugged the port with the plug cap and inserted the hose into the next port.